doc4d/docs/docs/settings/backup.md

     -   **Add folder...**: Displays a dialog box that allows selecting a folder to add to the backup.
 In the case of a restore, the folder will be recovered with its internal structure.
 You can select any folder or volume connected to the machine, with the exception of the folder containing the database files.
     -   **Add file...**: Displays a dialog box that allows you to select a file to add to the backup.

-For more information about 4D database files, refer to [Architecture of a project](../Project/architecture.md).
+For more information about 4D project files, refer to [Architecture of a project](../Project/architecture.md).

 ### Backup File Destination Folder